rust-embedded/book/src/intro/install.md

 ```

 **NOTE** Make sure you have a beta equal to or newer than `1.30-beta`. `rustc
--V` should return a date newer than the one shown below:
+-V` should return a date newer than the one shown below.
+If `1.30-beta` is not
+out yet then use the nightly channel for the time being.

 ``` console
 $ rustc -V